-- Insulation material as required by local code. - Rated for continuous exposure of temperatures up to 140°F. - Firmly attach the cable; provide slack but secure in a way to prevent external forces from being imparted on the terminal block. - Wiring must be completed without splices.

-Multi F Systems:

-• Communication / connection (power) cable from the outdoor unit to the indoor unit must use a minimum of 14 AWG, four (4) conductor, stranded, shielded or unshielded (if shielded, it must be grounded to the chassis of the outdoor unit only), and must comply with applicable local and national codes.

-Figure 80: Typical Multi F / Multi F MAX Outdoor and Indoor / Branch Distribution Unit Wiring and Communications Cable Diagram.

-• Use of 14 AWG, four (4) conductor, stranded, shielded or unshielded wire is allowed for lengths up to the published maximum pipe length, plus recommended slack at both ends.

-Multi F MAX Systems:

-- All communication / connection (power) cable from the outdoor unit to the branch distribution unit(s) must be a minimum of 14 AWG, four (4) conductor, stranded, shielded or unshielded (if shielded, it must be grounded to the chassis of the outdoor unit only), and must comply with applicable local and national codes. - Communication / connection (power) cable from the branch distribution unit(s) to the indoor units must use a minimum of 14 AWG, four (4) conductor, stranded, shielded or unshielded (if shielded, it must be grounded to the chassis of the outdoor unit only), and must comply with applicable local and national codes. - Use of 14 AWG, four (4) conductor, stranded, shielded or unshielded wire is allowed for lengths up to the published maximum pipe length, plus recommended slack at both ends.
+- Multi F with LGRED Systems: - Communication / connection (power) cable from the outdoor unit to the indoor unit for lengths up to 130 feet must use a minimum of 14 AWG, four (4) conductor, stranded, shielded or unshielded (if shielded, it must be grounded to the chassis of the outdoor unit only), and must comply with applicable local and national codes. - When the communication / connection (power) wires between the indoor unit and outdoor unit is GREATER THAN 130 feet, use: - A two (2) conductor wire for power (for each indoor unit). - A two (2) conductor wire for communication / ground (for each indoor unit). - Separate the power AT LEAST two (2) inches away from the communication / ground wire (for each indoor unit). - All wiring is still minimum 14 gauge, stranded, shielded, or unshielded as cited above (for each indoor unit). - · Multi F MAX with LGRED Systems: - All communication / connection (power) cable from the outdoor unit to the branch distribution unit(s) must be a minimum of 14 AWG, four (4) conductor, stranded, shielded or unshielded (if shielded, it must be grounded to the chassis of the outdoor unit only), and must comply with applicable local and national codes. - Communication / connection (power) cable from the branch distribution unit(s) to the indoor units for lengths up to 130 feet must use a minimum of 14 AWG, four (4) conductor, stranded, shielded or unshielded (if shielded, it must be grounded to the chassis of the outdoor unit only), and must comply with applicable local and national codes. - When the communication / connection (power) wires between the branch distribution unit and indoor unit is GREATER THAN 130 feet, use: - A two (2) conductor wire for power (for each indoor unit). - A two (2) conductor wire for communication / ground (for each indoor unit). - Separate the power AT LEAST two (2) inches away from the communication / ground wire (for each indoor unit). - · All wiring is still minimum 14 gauge, stranded, shielded, or unshielded as cited above (for each indoor unit). - Insulation material as required by local code. - Rated for continuous exposure of temperatures up to 140°F. - · Firmly attach the cable; provide slack but secure in a way to prevent external forces from being imparted on the terminal block. - Wiring must be completed without splices.